Human Rights Commission

 The Commission shall advise the Town and assist the Town Manager and Human Resources and Rights Director in the achievement of affirmative action/equal opportunity objectives, conduct and participate in educational activities related to its responsibilities, provide mediation, and review matters brought to its attention.

-Human Rights Commission meetings are open to the public and are generally scheduled from 5:30 p.m. - 7:00 p.m. on the third Thursday of the month, unless noted.
+Human Rights Commission meetings are open to the public and are generally scheduled from 6:30 pm to 8:00 pm on the third Wednesday of the month, unless noted.
 Meetings are posted at least 48 hours in advance.
 Please check the Town calendar for date and time of the next meeting.
-Meetings are held at the Bangs Community Center in the South Meeting Room 101.